sumaddury/pokeriq/README.md

   ____________________
 ```

-For more detailed instruction on how to use the library, refer to the short example notebook.
+For more detailed instruction on how to use the library, refer to the [short tutorial notebook](https://github.com/sumaddury/pokeriq/blob/main/tutorial.ipynb).
 ___
 ## Setup
 Install via `pip`: